 - Don’t do anything excess and pressure yourself.

 Everyone thinks retirement is the best year of your life.
 But Tim argues the opposite.
 He says that retirements are bad for three reasons.
 First, it assumes you hate what you do if you want to retire if you think it will be great.
 What are you running from?

 The second one is that the cost of living keeps increasing, and our retirement doesn’t unless it’s invested or making interest.
 I mean, inflation is what, like a year.
 So if you retire for 20 years, it might not seem like a lot at first, but our money will start shrinking over time.

 The third one is that if you’re someone who can retire 20 years before you die or at 60 or 65 or whatever, chances are you had a good enough work ethic.
 You were self-motivated, self-starting that you will be so bored by week three when you get to retirement.
 You’re going to want to go back to work.
 So those are three cool points about why retirement is not necessarily the goal.

-- Do whatever you want and before retirement.
+- Do whatever you want before retirement.

-6. Success carry uncomfortable
+6. Success carries uncomfortable

 A person’s success or failure is determined by the number of uncomfortable conversations they are willing to have.
 It’s talking about success in life is determined by how willing we are to get uncomfortable.
 Talking about uncomfortable conversations with your job, like negotiating a salary, is a plus or minus.
 It goes deeper with getting uncomfortable, getting out of your comfort zone.